Welcome to the Lake Placid Region!

 Each one of the Adirondacks' 46 High Peaks boasts an elevation over 4,000 feet — the tallest is Mount Marcy, which towers 5,343 feet above sea level.
 Mount Marcy is also home to Lake Tear of the Clouds, the highest lake in New York state at 4,292 feet, and the source of the Hudson River.
 There are over 2,000 miles of designated High Peaks hiking trails, providing access to and spectacular views of New York's Adirondack Mountains.

 Offering fresh air, spectacular views and a variety of Adirondack attractions, the High Peaks Region will appeal to people of all ages and interests.
 In Lake Placid and the surrounding towns, visitors can climb the state's tallest mountains and explore the quiet wooded forests.

-Visit the Adirondacks and enjoy the spectacular backdrop, perfect for any occasion—from family vacations, to romantic getaways and outdoor excursions.
+Visit the Adirondacks and enjoy the spectacular backdrop, perfect for any occasion — from family vacations, to romantic getaways and outdoor excursions.
 Throughout the seasons, the region is home to an array of Adirondack family activities, arts and cultural offerings, unique events and popular annual competitions.
-We've created a few sample Lake Placid vacation itineraries to give you ideas on how to invent your own perfect stay.
-Just book a stay at one of the many hotels and resorts in Lake Placid to discover it all.
+Invent your own perfect stay — just book a stay at one of the many hotels and resorts in Lake Placid to discover it all.